ML-Enabled Deformable Matched Filters for Band-Limit Compensation in Free-Space Optics: Methods

 \subsection{Neural Network Architecture Design}

-The neural network architecture is designed to predict residual corrections to the conventional matched filters rather than learning filters from scratch.
+The neural network architecture is designed to predict residual corrections to the CMFs rather than learning filters from scratch.
 This residual learning approach is motivated by the observation that the analytically derived filters are near-optimal for undistorted channels, and only small deformations are needed to compensate for bandwidth limitations.